Somali National Front: Governance

 For most of the civil war, the SNF governed and conducted operations in the Gedo region of southern Somalia.
 In an effort to restore order in the area, the SNF supported the creation of an Islamic Sharia court to resolve disputes and a police force to maintain order.
 As a result, a relatively effective governing administration was established in the region.
 The SNF's political leadership, led by former Defense Minister General Omar Haji Masallah, was based in Nairobi, Kenya, while the military wing was led by General Mohammed Hashi Ghani based in the city of Luuq, Gedo.
 The organization would be consistently represented at all major national reconciliation and peace conferences over the 1990s.

 Although the SNF was primarily made up of members of the Marehan sub-clan of the Darod, it reportedly had significant support in the region, despite the presence of non-Darod and non-Somali minority groups in the Juba and Dawa river basins.
-Initially, the SNF had used Siad Barre's name to gain support, but found that this was generally counterproductive to their efforts among Somalis outside the Marehan clan.
+Initially, the SNF had tried to use Siad Barre's name and legacy to rally for support, but found that this was generally counterproductive to their efforts among Somalis outside the Marehan clan.

 In 1991, a faction of the Somali Democratic Movement (SDM) broke away and merged with the SNF.
 Later, under General Omar Haji Masallah, the SNF achieved some of its major political goals by uniting the Marehan with other Darod clans led by General Mohammed Said Hersi Morgan.

-Conflict with United Somali Congress, Somali Liberation Army and United Nations

-In March to April 1991, heavy fighting broke out between the United Somali Congress (USC) and SNF forces.
-The SNF lost control of Kismayo, one of Somalia's largest and most strategic cities, and was consequently forced to withdraw to the city of Bardera and parts of the Gedo region.
-However, in November 1991 to March 1992, the SNF advanced back into the territory it had lost months earlier, taking advantage of infighting among its opponents.
-This action prompted the creation of the opposing Somali Liberation Army (SLA), a military coalition composed of numerous rebel groups led by General Mohamed Farah Aidid.
-The SLA would later become the precursor to the Somali National Alliance (SNA), another significant faction in the Somali Civil War that the SNF would come into direct conflict with.

-In fall of 1992, following the recent formation of the SNA led by Aidid, his prime rival, Ali Mahdi Muhammad of the Somali Salvation Alliance (SSA) began supporting the SNF in an attempt to create his own pan-clan alliance.